 4. Do we share and transfer personal data?

-We do not regularly transfer your personal data outside the European Union (the “EU”) and the European Economic Area (the “EEA”).
+We do not regularly transfer or process case related data outside the European Union (the “EU”) and the European Economic Area (the “EEA”).
 However, we may be obliged to do so on case by case basis while providing our services to you that may require assistance of foreign attorneys or legal counsels, for example.
 In such cases we may also need to transfer personal data to third parties, such as foreign attorneys or legal counsels involved in assignments and based outside the EU and the EEA in which case appropriate safeguards required by applicable data protection laws are taken.

-We do not distribute your personal data in any manner to third parties for marketing purposes but we may share information with our suppliers when they perform services on our behalf under contractual obligations to us and only to the extent of the purposes defined above.
+Otherwise we do not distribute or share your personal data to third parties for marketing purposes but we may share information with our suppliers when they perform services on our behalf under contractual obligations to us and only to the extent of the purposes defined above.

 5. How do we protect personal data?